haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 [INDEX FILES]
-external_es_server = true                   # required when ElasticSearch on separate host es_host = your elasticsearch server's IP    # IP address of ElasticSearch host es_port = 9200                              # port of ElasticSearch host
+external_es_server = true                   # required when ElasticSearch on separate host es_host = your elasticsearch server's IP    # IP address of ElasticSearch host
+                                            # use 127.0.0.1 if deployed on the same server
+es_port = 9200                              # port of ElasticSearch host
 interval = 10m                              # frequency of index updates in minutes highlight = fvh                             # parameter for improving the search performance